ishaqadenali/ams_aggmo_tests/README.md

 ## Remarks
-Clearly, the network has begun to over fit by the time we get to 50 epochs.
-Should probably use early stopping, or regularize some other way.
+It seems like the networks have begun to over fit by the time we get to 50 epochs.
+Should probably use regularization.

 One thing I noticed was that AmsAggMo was able to stay stable with high damping parameters *and* high learning rates.
 Interesting stuff.